ExxEss/Wason/README.md

 # Wason
 An simple home-made  instant messenger

-More functionalidad will be added.
+More functionalities will be added.